debajyotidatta/debajyotidatta.github.com/_posts/2016-09-28-fast-text-and-skip-gram.md

-The data is quite interesting and there is a lot of scope to use it for other purposes but we are only interested in the text column so let's concentrate on that.
+The data is quite interesting and there is a lot of scopes to use it for other purposes but we are only interested in the text column so let's concentrate on that.
 Here is a random example of a review.